• Skip to primary navigation

 • Report leaking taps or cisterns to the campground management

-IRCE has requested Queensland Police regularly patrol the roads in the vicinity of IRCE and help to ensure that there is:
+Ivorys Rock has requested Queensland Police regularly patrol the nearby roads to ensure that there is:

-• No unauthorised entry to IRCE from any point along the perimeter.
+• No unauthorised entry to Ivorys Rock from any point along the perimeter.

 • No overnight parking on Mt Flinders Road or Dunrad Road.